 BE WILDLIFE WISE

 When the park is quieter, the likelihood of spotting wildlife increases.
-While spotting a moose, elk or fox may be on your bucket list, remember to stay at least 25 yards from all wildlife (100 yards from bears).
+And while seeing a moose, elk or fox may be on your bucket list, remember to stay at least 25 yards from all wildlife (and 100 yards from bears).
 Never approach, touch or feed wildlife, even when an animal does not seem to be threatened by your presence.

 Please note: We ask that all our visitors and residents Recreate Responsibly by being mindful of the following: know before you go; plan ahead; play it safe; leave no trace; tread lightly; and help build an inclusive outdoors.